spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product.md

 ---
-title: Managing marketplace abstract product
+title: Managing marketplace abstract products
 last_updated: Aug 11, 2021
 description: This document describes how to modify marketplace abstract products in the Merchant Portal.
 template: back-office-user-guide-template
 ---

-This document describes how to manage a marketplace abstract product in the Merchant Portal.
+This document describes how to manage marketplace abstract products in the Merchant Portal.

 ## Prerequisites

 To start working with marketplace abstract products, go to the **Merchant Portal** > **Products**.

-Review the reference information before you start, or just look up the necessary information as you go through the process.
+This article contains reference information.
+Make sure to review it before you start, or just look up the necessary information as you go through the process.

 ## Filtering and sorting marketplace abstract products